2022–23 Serie A

 The 2022–23 Serie A (known as the Serie A TIM for sponsorship reasons) was the 121st season of top-tier Italian football, the 91st in a round-robin tournament, and the 13th since its organization under an own league committee, the Lega Serie A. Napoli won the title with five matches remaining after a 1–1 draw against Udinese at the Dacia Arena on 4 May 2023.

-Napoli's title was their third league title in club history, and their first since Diego Maradona led the club to their previous title in 1990 — bringing an end to their 33-year Scudetto drought.
+Napoli's title was their third league title in club history and their first since Diego Maradona led them to victory in 1990 — bringing an end to their 33-year Scudetto drought.
 AC Milan, the defending champions, finished in fourth place.

-Napoli's title also marked the first time since Roma in 2001 that a club other than AC Milan, Inter Milan or Juventus had won the Serie A title.
+It was the first time since Roma in 2001 that a club other than AC Milan, Inter Milan or Juventus had won the Serie A title.

 Summary

 This year would mark the return of playoff matches for the first time since 2005.
 If the season ends with two teams tied at the top of the league standings, those teams would play at a neutral site to determine the title winner.
 The match will have no extra time, and will instead go directly to a penalty shoot-out should the teams be tied after regulation.
 Head-to-head will still will used as a tiebreaker elsewhere on the board.

 The Lega Serie A in February announced their intention to run a tournament in the United States during the 2022 FIFA World Cup, consisting of players who were not called up to play for the men's national team.
 The unusual scheduling of the World Cup in Qatar forced many leagues to interrupt their seasons for weeks, so the Serie A saw this as an opportunity to bolster its image abroad while keeping its players active.
 The idea received mixed feedback, and was ultimately cancelled by the league due to logistical and funding issues.

 In January 2023, the Serie A deducted 15 points from Juventus after an investigation by the FIGC accused the club of manipulating their balancing sheets to show false gains of around 60m euros.
 Months later in April, Italy's highest court ordered the case to be re-examined, and the points were restored.
 The original ruling was upheld—though this time resulting in Juventus being docked 10 points—in May 2023.

 On 28 July 2023, UEFA released a statement confirming Juventus has violated finance regulations.
 Consequently, Juventus faced penalties including exclusion from the 2023–24 UEFA Europa Conference League.